Last updated on May 23rd, 2022

 - Due to their negligence, an accident happened in which you were injured.

-Gathering evidence to support your holiday abroad accident claim is really important.
-It’s even more important when you consider you won’t be in the country for too long.
+Getting evidence quickly to support your compensation claim for an accident on holiday abroad is important when you consider you won’t be in the country for too long.
 Therefore, if an accident abroad does happen, you should:

 - Report it to your holiday rep if you have one – this is to allow them to resolve the issue there and then.